Skip to main content

 examples of how to write an accessibility statement, the image shows the HeX, Ashfield District Council, and enei Accessibility Statement web pages

-In this modern day, people have high expectations for organisations to take a stand on values and may walk away from those who aren’t inclusive.
-When you write an accessibility statement, it demonstrates your commitment to helping in building an accessible society.
+In this modern day, people have high expectations for organisations to take a stand on values.
+If they don’t do so, you may find they will walk away from those who aren’t inclusive.

-Accessibility statements can actually help your organisation to lay out a road map of required accessibility changes and let your audience know that you are working to remove these online barriers.
+• Can assist your organisation to lay out a road map of required accessibility changes.
+It will also let your audience know that you are working to remove these digital barriers.

 a cog icon scanning

-Though you can start with some free online automated tests, the only way to get a real picture of your site’s accessibility is through accessibility audit testing.
+You can start with some free online automated tests to find basic accessibility errors.
+However, the only way to get a true picture of the inclusivity of your site is through accessibility audit testing.

 At HeX we advise a three-pronged approach to a website accessibility audit: